juliangruber/browser-run/README.md

 Usage: browser-run [OPTIONS]

 Options:
-  --browser, -b  Browser to use.
+      --version  Show version number                                   [boolean] -b, --browser  Browser to use.
 Always available: electron.
-Available if installed: chrome, firefox, ie, safari  [default: "electron"]
+Available if
+                 installed: chrome, firefox, ie, safari    [default: "electron"] --sandbox  Enable electron sandbox               [boolean] [default: true] --basedir  Set this if you need to require node modules in node mode -h, --help     Print help                                            [boolean] -p, --port     Starts listening on that port and waits for you to open a browser
-  --port         Starts listening on that port and waits for you to open a browser --static       Serve static assets from this directory --mock         Path to code to handle requests for mocking a dynamic back-end --input        Input type.
+  -s, --static   Serve static assets from this directory -m, --mock     Path to code to handle requests for mocking a dynamic back-end -i, --input    Input type.
 Defaults to 'javascript', can be set to 'html'.
-  --node         Enable nodejs apis in electron --basedir      Set this if you need to require node modules in node mode --help         Print help
+  -n, --node     Enable nodejs apis in electron
 ```

 ## Custom html file